 What if I am a multi-state worker?

-These ‘multi-state workers’ normally pay National Insurance contributions (NIC) or social security contributions in the country that they are resident in, provided that they also perform ‘substantial’ duties in that country.
+If you carry out more than 5% of your work in a second country, you are considered a ‘multi-state worker’.
+In this case, you normally pay National Insurance contributions (NIC) or social security contributions in the country that you are resident in, provided that you also perform ‘substantial’ duties in that country.

 Residence is defined for social security purposes as the place where a person habitually resides, that is the place where the employee has the strongest personal connections.

-Substantial is defined as being no less than 25% of working time and/or remuneration.
-So, if an employee is working in both the UK and also in their home country, they will still be insured in the home country rather than in the UK, so long as they spend at least 25% of their working time there and keep the relevant social and economic ties.
+‘Substantial’ is defined as being no less than 25% of working time and/or remuneration.
+So, if you work in both the UK and also in your home country, you will still be insured in your home country rather than in the UK, so long as you spend at least 25% of your working time there and keep the relevant social and economic ties.

-Where the employee is not performing a substantial part of his activities within his home member state (state of residence), the position is generally that he pays into the social security system of the member state where his employer has its registered office or place of business.
+Where you are not performing a substantial part of your activities within your home member state (state of residence), the position is generally that you pay into the social security system of the member state where your employer has its ‘registered office or place of business’.